Win Barrett Jackson Tickets!

 How to Win:

-- Listen to Maria and Chad during the 9 AM Hour this Tuesday through Friday!
+Listen to Maria and Chad and play Fact or Fiction this Monday through Friday!

+- Listen to Maria and Chad to play Fact or Fiction between 5:30AM-10am all week long .

 Event Details